deveshm/connormcgarr.github.io/_posts/2020-05-02-pte-overwrites.md

 What Intel means by the their statement in Alex's talk, is that only ONE of the paging structure table entries (a page table entry) is needed to be set to kernel, in order for SMEP to not trigger.
 We do not need all 4 entries to be supervisor (kernel) mode!

-This is wonderful for us, from an exploit development standpoint- as this _GREATLY_ reduces our workload (we will see why shortly)!
+This is wonderful for us, from an exploit development standpoint - as this _GREATLY_ reduces our workload (we will see why shortly)!

 Let's learn how we can leverage this new knowledge, by first examining the current PTE control bits of our shellcode page:

-1. `D`- The "dirty" bit has been set, meaning a write to this address has occured (`KERNELBASE!VirtualAlloc()`).
+1. `D` - The "dirty" bit has been set, meaning a write to this address has occurred (`KERNELBASE!VirtualAlloc()`).
-2. `A`- The "access" bit has been set, meaning this address has been referenced at some point.
+2. `A` - The "access" bit has been set, meaning this address has been referenced at some point.
-3. `U`- The "user" bit has been set here.
+3. `U` - The "user" bit has been set here.
 When the memory manager unit reads in this address, it recognizes is as a user mode address.
 When this bit is 1, the page is user mode.
 When this bit is clear, the page is kernel mode.
-4. `W`- The "write" bit has been set here, meaning this memory page is writeable.
+4. `W` - The "write" bit has been set here, meaning this memory page is writable.
-5. `E`- The "executable" bit has been set here, meaning this memory page is executable.
+5. `E` - The "executable" bit has been set here, meaning this memory page is executable.
-6. `V`- The "valid" bit is set here, meaning that the PTE is a valid PTE.
+6. `V` - The "valid" bit is set here, meaning that the PTE is a valid PTE.

 Notice that most of these control bits were set with our call earlier to `KERNELBASE!VirtualAlloc()` in the psuedo code snippet via the function's arguments of `flAllocationType` and `flProtect`.